Raydius/tidal-dl-mcp/README.md

 - `download_album`: Download an entire album by ID
 - `download_playlist`: Download all tracks from a playlist
 - `download_favorites`: Download all favorites (tracks, albums, artists, or videos)

+## Security & Privacy

+This application accesses your TIDAL account data (favorites, playlists, search history) through TIDAL's official API.
+Key security notes:

+- **OAuth tokens** are stored in your system's temp directory (`<temp>/tidal-session-oauth.json`)
+- **Network binding** is localhost-only (127.0.0.1) - not accessible from other machines
+- **No telemetry** - your data is never sent to third parties
+- **Third-party libraries** - uses community-maintained [tidalapi](https://github.com/tamland/python-tidal), not an official TIDAL SDK

+See [SECURITY.md](SECURITY.md) for full details on data access, storage, and reporting vulnerabilities.

 ## Troubleshooting